abimaelmartell/todo/README.md

 ## Tests

 ### Integration
-Integration tests are written entirely in ruby, using the rspec gem and the net/http module to do http requests.
+Integration tests are written entirely in ruby, using the rspec gem and the httparty gem to do http requests.